Use Learn to understand and apply the system. Use Standards when you need the governing contract.

 4Define the template contract

-Validate rendering separately from the data model.
+Validate the markdown template document separately from the data model.

 5Publish aligned examples and pages